wikitongues/Oral-History-Template-Instantiator/README.md

 # Wikitongues
 # Oral History Template Instantiator

-This tool sets up the folder structure for a new Wikitongues oral history.
+This tool sets up the folder structure for new Wikitongues Oral Histories and Lexicons.

 ## Prerequisites